Psychoacoustics and in room target response

 To mitigate the conclusion about the significant decay in frequency response, it should be noted that the Revel speaker’s 120° radiation pattern used here is often too wide for many listening spaces and typical listening distances.

-This wide dispersion contributes to the desired attenuation, but a more tailored coverage and a better energy balance will have reduce the severity of the frequency response decay.
+This wide dispersion contributes to the desired attenuation, but more tailored coverage and better energy balance will reduce the severity of the frequency response decay.

-Bellow this very high frequency decay the radiation must be constant and controlled as lower as possible, without major accidents or diffraction.
+Below this very high frequency decay, the radiation must be constant and controlled as lower as possible, without major accidents or diffraction.

-With a horizontal polar relative to 0°, it will look like this, with no abrupt change when we lose control at high frequencies:
+In the horizontal polar response relative to 0°, this appears as follows, with no abrupt transitions when directivity control is lost at high frequencies:

-We select a horn with an opening coverage adapted to the listening distance and room acoustics, while the woofer’s direct radiation pattern remains fixed.
+Horn selection is based on coverage adapted to listening distance and room acoustics, while the woofer’s direct radiation pattern remains inherently fixed.

-To avoid abrupt changes in directivity, the crossover frequency is chosen where both the horn and woofer have similar radiation patterns: where the horn loses its wide directivity and the woofer starts to become more directional.
+To avoid abrupt directivity transitions, the crossover frequency is positioned where both the horn and woofer exhibit similar radiation patterns: where the horn’s controlled coverage narrows and the woofer’s natural beaming begins, becoming more directional.

 This ensures a smooth transition between the two drivers, as explained in the Directivity Match article.